 When an ERI is purchased, the Council (in pursuance of the powers conferred by s.214, Local Government Act 1972 and the 1977 Order) will issue relevant documentation for the specified Plot to the ERI Holder.

-The maximum number of Interments permitted in a Plot is two.
+The maximum number of Burials permitted in a Burial Plot is two.
+The Council may, at its sole option and without being required to give reasons, permit (or deny) the additional placing of Ashes within a Burial Plot.

+There is no maximum number of Ashes that may be interred in a Cremation Plot, but the Council may, at its sole option and with being required to give reasons, limit the number of Ashes to be so interred to two.

 An ERI will be for an initial period of 75 years from the date of Interment.